gwu-cs-advos/advos_book/doc/c03_isolation.md

 The API below expands on the traditional RTOS API by adding processes, and an event handling API.
 It strives to be composition and orthogonal.
 Generally APIs are not blocking, and one must use the event API to block awaiting concurrent events.

+This is a viewpoint on a *simple* system that you could almost view as a stripped-down, C version of the core of the `go` language.
+RTOSes typically try to be quite small to fit onto the limited resources of embedded systems.
+This API accommodates processes to enable the isolation necessary when hooking IoT devices up to the Internet.

 **Error Codes.**